-The Research Association for Amphibians and Reptiles in the largest herpetological society.
+The Research Association for Amphibians and Reptiles is the largest herpetological society.
 It basically focuses on conservation.
-It has a variety of publications, meetings and symposia offer.
+It has a variety of publications, meetings, and symposia offer.
 It also hosts a list of regional herpetology associations around the world and provides a manuscript review service for members.

 If you want to be herpetologist jobs, give it a try!
 Studying animal biology can be a constant interest and challenge for you throughout your life, and it will serve you well no matter what career you ultimately choose.